nasa/harmony-py/README.md

         $ make lint

+To automatically fix formatting issues found by the linter:

+        $ make format

 Run unit tests and test coverage.
 This will display terminal output and generate an HTML coverage report in the `htmlcov` directory.

         $ make test